-It is not appropriate for Durham u3a to take the lead role in any Safeguarding Enquiry under Section 42 of the Care Act 2014 but should refer this to Advice and Volunteer Manager in National Office who will contact the appropriate local authority.
+It is not the responsibility of Seaford u3a to take the lead role in any Enquiry under Section 42 of the Care Act 2014.
+That is a matter for decision by East Sussex County Council.

-Durham u3a will monitor the implementation of this policy and procedure annually through its Executive Committee.
-See page 3 for adoption of the policy by Durham u3a
+Seaford U3A will monitor the implementation of this policy and procedure every three years through its Executive Committee.

-Procedure
+2. Procedure

-- 1. Durham u3a recognises that it has a responsibility to ensure that its committee and group leaders understand this policy. - 2.
-Durham u3a will support the alleged victims and the alleged perpetrators of any abuse as well as any volunteer who becomes aware of the abuse in so far as this does not compromise any Safeguarding Enquiry or investigation into the allegation or place other adults at risk. - 3.
-While Durham u3a will make every effort to respect the confidentiality of any information that is disclosed under this Policy and Procedure, this cannot be guaranteed.
-Information will be recorded and stored securely in accordance with GDPR 2018, but confidentiality is not absolute, and information may have to be shared, on a 'need-to-know' basis only, to prevent: - Danger to a person's life - Danger to a person's health - Danger to others or to prevent or to facilitate the investigation of a serious crime.
+2.1 Seaford u3a recognises that it has a responsibility to ensure that its committee and group leaders understand this policy.

+2.2 Seaford u3a will support the alleged victims and the alleged perpetrators of any abuse, as well as any volunteer who becomes aware of the abuse, in so far as this does not compromise any Safeguarding Enquiry or investigation into the allegation or place other adults at risk.

+2.3 While Seaford u3a will make every effort to respect the confidentiality of any information that is disclosed under this Policy and Procedure, this cannot be guaranteed.
+Information will be recorded and stored securely in accordance with GDPR 2018 but confidentiality is not absolute and information may have to be shared, on a 'need-to-know' basis only, to prevent:

+- Danger to a person's life

+- Danger to a person's health

+- Danger to others

+- Danger to the community or to prevent or to facilitate the investigation of a serious crime.